-AGM-65G.
-Uses the IIR seeker with an alternate 298-lb blast fragmentation warhead for use against hardened targets.
+AGM-656.
+Uses the IIR seeker with an alternate 298-Ib blast fragmentation warhead for use against hardened targets.
 Software has been modified to include options for targeting ships and large land targets as well as mobile armor.
-This version also has a digital autopilot and a pneumatic, rather than hydraulic, actuation system.
-USAF received its first G model in
+This version also has a digital autopilot and a pneumatic, rather than hydraulic, actua-